Knee replacement surgery repairs damaged arthritic knee joints using an artificial knee joint, which helps to restore movement in the knee.

 Afterwards your knee will be tightly bandaged to help minimise swelling and fine drainage tubes may also be left in for up to 48 hours.

-You are likely to stay in hospital for up to four days after the operation and your physiotherapists will give you exercises that help you walk the day after the operation.
-You will gradually progress from using crutches to using walking sticks and you will be allowed to go home once you are fully weight bearing and can manage stairs and to care for yourself.
+You are likely to stay in the hospital for up to two to three days after the operation and your physiotherapists will give you exercises that help you walk soon after the operation.
+You will progress from using a walking frame to using walking sticks and you will be allowed to go home once you are fully weight-bearing and can manage stairs and to care for yourself.

 Knee replacement surgery is a major operation and recovery takes place over 6 to 12 weeks.
 At six weeks, some patients will still be using a walking stick but most are walking well and independently at twelve weeks although you may not see the full benefit of surgery for up to a year.